-5.2 Performing a Restore Operation
+5.1 Performing a Restore Operation

-The mysqlbackup commands to perform a restore operation are copy-back-and-apply-log and copy-back (for directory backup only; see Section 5.1, "Preparing the Backup to be Restored").
+The mysqlbackup commands to perform a restore operation are copy-back-and-apply-log and copy-back (for directory backup only; see Section 5.1.7, "Advanced: Preparing and Restoring a Directory Backup").
 Normally, the restoration process requires the database server to be already shut down (or, at least not operating on the directory you are restoring the data to), except for restorations of backups created with the --use-tts option; see explanations below.
 The process copies the data files, logs, and other backed-up files from the backup directory back to their original locations, and performs any required post-processing on them.

-Example 5.4 Shutting Down and Restoring a Database
+Example 5.1 Restoring a Database